mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 ### NOTES
 Total Time: **48 minutes**

-Almost a shame that I didn't get to ride outside but so far this April, it has been cold.
 After work, I spent some time on the bathroom renovation and rode the TT bike on the rollers after dinner.

 Light pressure on the pedals and I watched an old Kona race on YouTube.
+Most of the time I was up on the bullhorns and maybe ~10 minutes on the aerobars.

+Almost a shame that I didn't get to ride outside but so far this April, it has been far colder than normal.
+This worked.

 <!---->
 ## TUESDAY APR 06 ⛅️